Shattered (Canadian TV series)

 Shattered is a Canadian police procedural series created by Rick Drew.
-The main character (played by Callum Keith Rennie) is a tough, smart homicide detective in Vancouver who suffers from dissociative identity disorder, formerly known as multiple personality disorder.
+The main character (played by Callum Keith Rennie) is a tough, smart homicide detective in Vancouver with dissociative identity disorder, formerly known as multiple personality disorder.

 His wife Ella is played by Molly Parker.
 In the first moments of the series, Ben is bonded in blood to his determined, beautiful partner Amy Lynch.
 While they work to solve the murder cases that cross their desk daily, Ben copes with the fascinating complexities of his secret disorder, and the uncertainty of never knowing which alternate personality will surface, or when.
-Other regular characters of the series are Sergeant Pam ‘TC’ Garrett, John ‘Hall’ Holland a young, handsome and ambitious detective, and Terry Rhodes, Ben’s best friend and ex-partner.
+Other regular characters of the series are Sergeant Pam ‘TC’ Garrett, John ‘Hall’ Holland a young, handsome and ambitious detective, and Terry Rhodes, Ben's best friend and ex-partner.

 Plot

 In an interview with Rennie in 2008, the show's plot was described as a police procedural drama, following the adventures of an ex-cop, Kyle Loggins, traumatized by the murder of his family.
 According to this interview and press releases, the trauma triggered a dissociative identity disorder, wherein the victim manifests multiple personalities.
-In the pilot, Kyle's personalities include Jack, his brash alpha-male alter ego; Hal, the teenage nerd who personifies Kyle’s analytical and introverted side; and Tyler, the quiet little boy who surfaces when he is at his most vulnerable.
-Kyle teams up with rookie policewoman Madeline Maguire who exploits Kyle’s unique investigative abilities.
+In the pilot, Kyle's personalities include Jack, his brash alpha-male alter ego; Hal, the teenage nerd who personifies Kyle's analytical and introverted side; and Tyler, the quiet little boy who surfaces when he is at his most vulnerable.
+Kyle teams up with rookie policewoman Madeline Maguire who exploits Kyle's unique investigative abilities.